hernorusso/devify-magic/README.md

 - username: `postgres`
 - password: `postgres`

+### Supported env files

+development: `.env.development.local`,
+test: `.env.test.local`,
+production: `.env.production.local`,

 ### Pass DB config through env vars

-`development env`: create a file in the project root with the following name: `.env.development.local`
+`development` env: create a file in the project root with the following name: `.env.development.local`

 Add the DB config variables (if you follow the above config) it should be like this: